dsor-isr/farol/farol_addons/console_path_parser/docs/README.md

 # Console path parser package

-Console path parser is a ROS package written in C++ responsible for parsing a mission/path string from an external source to a format that can be interpreted by the path following algorithms of the Farol Vx stack.
+Console path parser is a ROS package written in C++ responsible for parsing a mission/path string from an external source to a format that can be interpreted by the path following algorithms of the FAROL stack.

 ![console_path_parser Diagram](img/console_path_parser.png)